Willys: Legacy

 Kaiser-Jeep was sold to American Motors Corporation (AMC) in 1970 when Kaiser Industries decided to leave the automobile business.
 After the sale, AMC used engines it had developed for its other cars in Jeep models to improve performance and standardize production and servicing.

 Renault purchased a major stake in AMC in 1979 and took over operation of the company, producing the CJ series until 1986.
 Chrysler purchased AMC in 1987 after the CJ had already been replaced with the Jeep Wrangler (also known as the YJ and later TJ).
-The Jeep marque, owned by DaimlerChrysler and later Fiat, produces Jeep vehicles at a new Toledo Complex.
+The Jeep marque, owned by DaimlerChrysler and later Fiat S.p.A. and Stellantis, produces Jeep vehicles at a new Toledo Complex.

 DaimlerChrysler introduced the Overland name for a trim package on the 2002 Jeep Grand Cherokee.
 The badging is a recreation of the Overland nameplate from the early twentieth century.

 In 2014, the Willys trademark was acquired by Italian Carrozzeria Viotti, declaration of Emanuele Bomboi (head of design of Viotti).
 Carrozzeria Viotti together with Fabbrica Italiana Maggiora introduced at the Bologna Motor Show 2014 the Willys AW 380 Berlineta, a concept car inspired by the original Willys Interlagos assembled by Willys in Brazil under license of the French Alpine.
 Viotti and Maggiora plans to produce the vehicle in limited edition and relaunch the Willys marque.

+Stellantis reintroduced the Willys name as a trimline for the Jeep Gladiator pickup truck in the early 2020s.

 Racing

-The 1933-36 coupés and pickups were very popular gassers.
+The 1933–1936 coupés and pickups were very popular gassers.
 The best-known would be the 1933 Willys 77.
 Only 12,800 were sold in 1933, 13,234 in 1934, 10,644 in 1935 (including a new panel delivery), and 30,825 the company's final year, making it a puzzle why it became popular: it was neither cheap nor plentiful.

-After the company revived, the 1937-42 coupés, sedans, and pickups were again popular with hot rodders and gasser teams, and again, comparatively low production leaves unexplained why they gained so much attention.
+After the company revived, the 1937–1942 coupés, sedans, and pickups were again popular with hot rodders and gasser teams, and again, comparatively low production leaves unexplained why they gained so much attention.
 Ollie Olsen's Wil-A-Meaner 1940 coupé (driven by Bob "Rapid" Dwyer) won the 1961 NHRA Nationals A/G title.